 7.10.1 Shock Hazards - All exposed conductors operating at greater than thirty-six (36) volts must be properly insulated.

 7.10.2 Battery Type - Only secondary (electrically rechargeable) batteries are permitted.
 Fuel cells, primary batteries, or mechanically rechargeable batteries will not be approved.
 Each team is responsible for supplying their own batteries.
 The batteries must be commercially available, lead-acid, unmodified with their weight consistent with the Rules.
 Batteries must be absolutely stock (as manufactured) in every sense.
 The battery modules may not be modified in any manner, including the addition of electrolyte additives, case modification; or plate addition, removal, or modification.
-Manufacturer’s data, specification information, and MSDS sheets must be supplied with the Technical Report.
+Manufacturer’s specifications, plus MSDS sheets, must be supplied with the Technical Report.
 Failure to do so for the batteries you plan to use will result in a 10 point penalty applied to the Technical Report score.

 If you do not supply literature in the Report, you will be penalized and your batteries will be weighed on site and no tolerance beyond the prescribed weight will be allowed.
-If you decide to use batteries different from those in your Technical Report, you may do so with no penalty by bringing the new batteries and Manufacturer’s data, specification information, and MSDS sheets to Inspection on site.
+If you decide to use batteries different from those in your Technical Report, you may do so with no penalty by bringing the new batteries and Manufacturer’s specifications, plus MSDS sheets, to Inspection on site.

 7.10.4 Motor Switch - All craft must have a switch wired to disconnect all power to the motor.
 The device must be able to interrupt full load current.
 It must be clearly marked in 10 mm high letters as the "Motor Switch" and be plainly marked with "ON" and "OFF" positions in 10 mm high letters.
 A relay may be used for the switch function.

-7.10.5 Main Fuse - A separate fuse (not a circuit breaker) must be in series with the main battery and the rating must not exceed two hundred percent (200%) of the maximum expected current.
+7.10.5 Main Fuse - A separate fuse (not a circuit breaker) must be in series with the main battery and the rating must be such that it protects the craft's wiring.